microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-1-prepare-your-agent-in-azure-ai-foundry.md

 ## Step 3: Test your agent in the playground

+It's time to test your agent.
+You’ll simulate realistic employee questions to see how well the agent understands and responds based on the documents you uploaded.

 In the Agent Playground, interact with your agent by entering prompts and observe the agent's responses, adjust instructions or tools as needed to refine performance.
 You may use the examples listed below to test the agent’s response: